Who's That Chick?

-"Who's That Chick?" is a song by French DJ David Guetta from the reissue of his fourth studio album One Love (2009), entitled One More Love (2010).
-The song features guest vocals by Barbadian singer Rihanna and was written by Guetta, Kinda "Kee" Hamid, Frédéric Riesterer, and Giorgio Tuinfort.
-Since the song contains a sample of "Who's That Girl", Madonna and Patrick Leonard are credited as co-writers as well.
+"Who's That Chick?" is a song by French DJ and record producer David Guetta featuring vocals from Barbadian singer Rihanna.
+It was released from the reissue of Guetta's fourth studio album One Love (2009), entitled One More Love (2010).
+The song was written by Guetta, Kinda "Kee" Hamid, Frédéric Riesterer, and Giorgio Tuinfort.
+Since the song contains an interpolation of "Who's That Girl", Madonna and Patrick Leonard are credited as co-writers as well.
 It was released internationally as the second single on 22 November 2010 as a digital single, and was also released as a CD single and an Extended play (EP), the latter of which was released in the United States and contained remixes of the song.

 Guetta was asked to produce songs for Rihanna's fifth studio album, Loud (2010).
 After he brainstormed ideas, Guetta conceptualised "Who's That Chick?" and played the demo recording to Rihanna backstage at one of her Last Girl on Earth concerts.
 In an interview with MTV News, Guetta revealed that he thought Rihanna did not like the song on first impressions, but was honoured when she agreed to record it.
 It was confirmed at a later date by Rihanna that the song would not appear on Loud's final track list, and that it would instead be included on the re-release of Guetta's One Love, in which Rihanna appeared as a featured artist.
 "Who's That Chick?" is a dance-pop song and instrumentation consists of synthesizers.

 "Who's That Chick?" received positive reviews from music critics, the majority of whom praised the collaboration between Guetta and Rihanna as well as its composition.
 It was described as one of the more interesting songs to be released in 2010, due to how the song was connected to multiple projects, including a promotional campaign with Doritos and both artist's albums.
 The song achieved moderate chart success; it peaked at number one on the Wallonia singles chart in Belgium, Slovakia, the UK Dance Chart and the US Dance Club Songs chart.
 It attained top five positions on the singles charts in Austria, Finland, France, Ireland, Norway, Spain and Switzerland.
 It was less successful on the US Billboard Hot 100 chart, where it peaked at number 51.
 Two accompanying music videos were directed by Jonas Åkerlund.
 A bright and colourful daytime version was shot and used to promote the Doritos campaign, whilst a more dark and sinister nighttime version was shot as the song's official music video.